jordimintknight/mintknight-docs/API-web/Companies/MainCompanies.md

 Companies are entities linked to users.
 Each user can have up to one company.

-Only Authorized Users, can add / edit / fetch the information of their company:
+Only Authorized Users, can add / edit / fetch the information of their company.
 Companies have the following fields:

 ```javascript